koolgax99/koolgax99.github.io/content/posts/gsoc-2023-final-report/index.md

 #### SDA Multi-Grid Plots

-The sda_analysis_plot function is a powerful tool for conducting comprehensive analysis and visualization of site-based environmental data.
+The SDA Analysis plot function is a powerful tool for conducting comprehensive analysis and visualization of site-based environmental data.
 It caters to scenarios where data sources provide forecasts, analyzed results, and observed values for multiple environmental variables, measured at various sites and time points.
 The primary goal of this function is to enable users to evaluate the performance of forecasting models and conduct comparative analyses between the forecasts, analysis results, and actual observations.

 Key functionalities of the sda_analysis_plot function include:

-- Data Integration: It processes a list of data sources, which typically contain three categories of information: "FORECAST," "ANALYSIS," and "OBS" (observed data).
+- Data Integration: It processes a list of data sources, which typically contain three categories of information: 'FORECAST', 'ANALYSIS', and 'OBS' (observed data).
 These sources encompass site-specific forecasts, model analyses, and actual observations.

 - Statistical Calculations: The function calculates statistics for each data point, including means and confidence intervals, which are vital for assessing the performance of forecasting models.
 These statistics aid in understanding how well the forecasts and analyses align with observed data.